emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 The following are the steps in the analysis.
 Figure 2 summarizes the analysis steps.

-1. Data set cleanup (remove outliers)
+1. Clean data, remove outliers
-2. Feature engineering
+2. Create features (feature engineering)
 3. Create train and test data
 4. Develop model baseline
 5. Fit model and measure performance